Admin & production systems

 Organisation is beautiful.

-The lifeblood of any operation is: keeping track of what we need to do, when it should be done and how to do those things.
-This involves a complex mix of skills, behaviours, systems and processes.
+The lifeblood of operating a business is: keeping track of what we need to do, when it should be done and how to do those things.
+This involves a nuanced mix of skills, behaviours and processes.

 Organisation can take many forms.
 Personally, I don’t think there are any perfect ways to be organised.
 The point is to assess and question whether you’re able to consistently get things done, do those things well, and make money doing it.

 A simple paper to-do list: quick, cheap and easy to create.
 It can be shared immediately with your colleague sitting next to you without any further set-up time or explanation.
 In many ways it may suit your needs.

-A digital task list can expand and improve on the paper version as it can address the issues that present themselves once you’ve grown.
-This might include tracking many hundreds of things, lists that need to evolve over weeks and months, or details that require sharing outside the physical office.
-The ‘to-do’ app will allow you to filter out what’s not essential at that moment and search for what you need – it removes distraction.
+A digital task list can expand and improve on the paper because it better copes with scale.
+This might include: tracking many hundreds of things, allowing lists to evolve over time, or putting this stuff in the cloud.
+The ‘to-do’ app will allow you to filter out what’s not relevant at that moment by removing distraction.
+For me, I still use GQueues after 12+ years – it works for me.

 Email is our most trusted technological friend.
 We use it to gather and store information, but the truth is it may not be the best tool for this.
 Some messages are critical while others are noise – either way they all take up time and attention so it’s important to use email well.
-Mailboxes are poorly suited to storing operational data such as order details, as they are a static record of communication and are fundamentally non-collaborative.
-To combat these issues, I highly recommend considering keeping a clean inbox.
+Mailboxes are poorly suited to storing operational data such as order details, as they are a static record of communication and fundamentally they are not collaborative.
+To combat these issues, I highly recommend considering keeping a clean inbox alongside a to-do list and a production management system.

 Optimising your working day